An Ounce of Prevention

 The Best Way to Manage Conflict

 Left unmanaged, conflict often results in people being thrown under the bus.
 This painful experience typically leads to more bus throwing and can degrade into faction formation and battle lines being drawn.
-This is extremely damaging to a business - not to mention the people in it.
-But how do you manage conflict in business?
+This is extremely damaging to a business – not to mention the people in it.
+But how do you approach conflict management in business?

-The best way to manage conflict is to prevent it from happening in the first place.
+The best way to approach conflict management is to prevent it from happening in the first place.
 Can we prevent all conflict in our lives and businesses?
 No. Conflict is, unfortunately, part of the human condition, and in our world of business it is important that we are able to deal with it when it occurs.
-Nevertheless, as the old saying goes, "An ounce of prevention is worth a pound of cure."
+Nevertheless, as the old saying goes, “An ounce of prevention is worth a pound of cure.”

 Our Innovative Approach